PaddlePaddle/PaddleX/docs/module_usage/tutorials/video_modules/video_classification.en.md

 1.<b>Pipeline Integration</b>

 The video classification module can be integrated into the [General Video Classification Pipeline](../../../pipeline_usage/tutorials/video_pipelines/video_classification.en.md) of PaddleX.
 Simply replace the model path to update the video classification module of the relevant pipeline.
-In pipeline integration, you can use high-performance inference and service-oriented deployment to deploy your obtained model.
+In pipeline integration, you can use high-performance inference and serving deployment to deploy your obtained model.

 2.<b>Module Integration</b>